-The urea cycle is a step-by-step biochemical process that our bodies use in order to get rid of specific waste.
+The urea cycle disorders are a step-by-step biochemical process that our bodies use in order to get rid of specific waste.
 The body has to break down proteins on a regular basis.
 The proteins may come from certain foods or from older cells that must be replaced.
 Whenever the body breaks down protein, it creates another substance called ammonia.

 Ammonia is a highly toxic substance and it’s extremely difficult to excrete from the body safely.
 This where the urea cycle comes into play.
 It converts ammonia into a less toxic substance called urea, which takes place in the liver.

 If a protein that’s needed in the urea cycle isn’t working properly, it can result in a urea cycle disorder.
 When a urea cycle disorder occurs, ammonia will start to build up to dangerous levels.
 This is because it’s unable to be disposed of normally through the urea cycle.